-Another big difference is that with VOO the top 10 holdings make up 28% of the total portfolio while with VGT they make up 57%.
-That means the performance of the top 10 companies will have a bigger impact on returns with VGT compared to VOO.
+Another big difference is that with VOO, the top 10 holdings make up 28% of the total portfolio, while with VGT, they make up 57%.
+That means the performance of the top 10 companies will have a bigger impact on returns with VGT than VOO.

 Is VGT or VOO Better for Financial Independence?

-Both VGT or VOO can get you to Financial Independence Retire Early (FIRE).
+VGT and VOO can get you to Financial Independence Retire Early (FIRE).
 They both have strong long-term investment returns and low expense ratios.

-I personally feel more comfortable with owning VOO because of the increasing diversification and lower expense ratio.
+I feel more comfortable owning VOO because of the increasing diversification and lower expense ratio.

 My Winner: VOO

-My winner is VOO based on it having a more diversified portfolio and a lower expense ratio.
-This is only my opinion.
-Feel free to tell me your pick in the comments below.
+My winner is VOO because it has a more diversified portfolio and a lower expense ratio.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!